maman/livepipe/README.md

 # LivePipe [pretty much WIP]

-Video content management which include a RTMP streaming server that re-stream to any RTMP streaming endpoint
+Video content management that include a RTMP streaming server that re-stream to any RTMP streaming endpoint

 ## Concept